go-co-op/gocron-gorm-lock/README.md

 ## Prerequisites

 - The table cron_job_locks needs to exists in the database.
 This can be achieved, as an example, using gorm automigrate functionality `db.Automigrate(&CronJobLock{})`
-- In order to uniquely identify the job, the locker uses the unique combination of the **job name + timestamp (with precision to miliseconds)**.
+- In order to uniquely identify the job, the locker uses the unique combination of the job name + timestamp (by default with precision to miliseconds).

+## FAQ

+- The locker uses the unique combination of the job name + timestamp with miliseconds precision, how can I change that:
+- It's possible to set how to create the job identifier, here is an example to set an hour precision: `locker, err := gormlock.NewGormLocker(db, "local", WithJobIdentifier(func(ctx context.Context, key string) string { return time.Now().Truncate(60 * time.Minute).Format("2006-01-02 15:04:05.000")}))`